celestiaorg/networks/README.md

 Technically, Celestia Application and Celestia Full Node are operating on different processes of <b>one instance</b>(e.g. server).
 Let's break down what each of the parties do.

-Celestia Application(CA) takes care of these points:
+Celestia Application(CA) is responsible for the following components:
 - Consensus
 - State Interaction
 - Block Production